 Scotland is the most economically distressed county in North Carolina.
 That’s not exactly breaking news.

-We wholeheartedly agree with sentiments expressed by State Senator Tom McInnes, who recently stated: “The way it is right now, we can’t make anybody locate a plant in Scotland County if they don’t want to come here.
+We wholeheartedly agree with sentiments expressed by State Senator Tom McInnes, who stated: “The way it is right now, we can’t make anybody locate a plant in Scotland County if they don’t want to come here.
 We’ve got to give them a reason to come here.
 We’re going to have to work in a different way than we’ve been working…”

 Despite longstanding and ongoing attempts by County gurus to bring in new industry, the fact is Scotland County will never again be a manufacturing magnet.
 Mexico’s new and highly automated state of the art plants pay wages of $2 per hour and No benefits.
 Even Chinese wages are higher, causing factories there to now relocate to cheaper venues like Vietnam in order to compete.
 Despite often repeated prognostications, even ‘The Donald’ won’t be able to reverse this trend.

 As Senator McInnis continued: “… we’re going to have to work together… to offer 21st century curricula for the jobs that we have available and not the jobs that we wish we had.”

 America was founded upon the concept of a largely self regulating and self righting Free Market Economy.
 This was by no means perfect, but a great, prosperous and self governing republic was built upon its foundation.
 We became ‘The Shining Light on the Hill’ that others looked up to and sought to emulate.
 Unfortunately, that was a long time ago.

 There can be no doubt that Scotland County was destined to experience difficult times when mills and manufacturing began fleeing, first to Mexico and then China, but according to Free Market dogma, things would have eventually righted themselves had market forces been allowed to play out.